TurtleUtilityPack/turtle-client/README.md

 #### PS4 & Xbox

-Transfer the files of the texture pack to your PS4 or Xbox using a USB.
+First, download the texture packaged version then transfer the files of the texture pack to your PS4 or Xbox using a USB.

 #### Mobile